 Just like the rest of quality plugins in this collection, WP AMP Ninja supports various post types: pages, posts, custom post types, taxonomy and archive pages.
 You may optionally disable AMP for chosen pages or post types.
 The UI of the plugin is quite self-explanatory – it’s easy to navigate through and set up the custom, dynamic AMP for all or selected website pages.

-As for more fancy elements, this plugins supports GIF images, videos, audios and Iframe tags, which are all components validated by AMP Project.
+As for more fancy elements, this plugin supports GIF images, videos, audios and Iframe tags, which are all components validated by AMP Project.

 The plugin basically delivers the most needed set of features, pure and simple – pretty much all you would expect from a Google AMP WordPress tool.

 It’s worth mentioning that there is a free version of the WP AMP Ninja that unlocks only the bare minimum of options: metadata image setup, favicon image, an AMP title settings and a few of other features.